NuffZetPand0ra/cli-wordle/README.md

 Unix: `bin/setup-runtime`
 Windows: `bin\setup-runtime.ps`

-Navigate back to the roote folder, and you're good to go!
-Just use to use
+Navigate back to the root folder, and you're good to go!
+Just use
 ```bash
 vendor/crazywhalecc/static-php-cli/runtime/php
 ```
-instead of the "normal" `php` program in the usage examples.
+instead of the "normal" `php` program in the usage example.